Monese Review (November 2023): You Might Be Surprised

 Lock Your Card

-Locking your card, more commonly known as freezing your card, means you can stop transactions taking place, rendering it unusable.
+Locking your card, more commonly known as freezing your card, allows you to prevent transactions from taking place, making the card inoperable.

-This feature will potentially save you lengthy and boring phone calls with your provider because you can do it at the touch of a button.
+This feature can save you from having to make long and tedious phone calls to your provider, as you can easily do it with a simple push of a button.

 locking your monese account

-You’ll know when your card is locked because it will have the animation above over the top of it.
+You’ll know when your card is locked because it will have the animation above it.

 So if you ever lose or misplace your card, this feature will come in handy.